louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 Search Strategy

 This study aimed to determine the efficacy of preoperative calcium and/or vitamin D supplementation in patients who underwent total/completion thyroidectomy in preventing postoperative hypocalcemia.
 The PICOS framework of this study consisted of the following:
-Population : Patients underwent a total/complete thyroidectomy.
+Population: Patients underwent a total/complete thyroidectomy.
-Intervention : Preoperative vitamin D and/or calcium supplements.
+Intervention: Preoperative vitamin D and/or calcium supplements.
-Comparison : No treatment or placebo.
+Comparison: No treatment or placebo.
-Outcomes : Postoperative serum calcium level.
+Outcomes: Postoperative serum calcium level.
-Study designs : Randomized control trials.
+Study designs: Randomized control trials.

 We performed searches in two databases, including OVID Medline and Embase.
 A manual search was also carried out.
-Keywords included “total thyroidectomy,” “bilateral thyroid surgery,” “calcium supplement,” and “vitamin D supplement” (Tables S1 and S2).
+Keywords included "total thyroidectomy," "bilateral thyroid surgery," "calcium supplement," and "vitamin D supplement" (Tables S1 and S2).
 Duplicate records were removed using Endnote version 20 prior to the screening phase.
 The last search was made on September 16, 2024.

 ---

 ### Treatment of hypercalcemia of malignancy in adults: an endocrine society clinical practice guideline [^c4550234].
 The Journal of Clinical Endocrinology and Metabolism (2023).
 High credibility.

-GRADE strength of recommendation classifications—interpretation: “1.
-Strong recommendation for or against” is defined as “Desirable consequences CLEARLY OUTWEIGH the undesirable consequences in most settings (or vice versa),” with patient interpretation that “Most individuals in this situation would want the recommended course of action, and only a small proportion would not,” and provider interpretation that “Most individuals should follow the recommended course of action.”
-“2.
-Conditional recommendation for or against” is defined as “Desirable consequences PROBABLY OUTWEIGH undesirable consequences in most settings (or vice versa),” with patient interpretation that “The majority of individuals in this situation would want the suggested course of action, but many would not,” provider guidance that “Clinicians should recognize that different choices will be appropriate for each individual,” and policy interpretation that “Policy-making will require substantial debate and involvement of various stakeholders.”
+GRADE strength of recommendation classifications — interpretation: "1.
+Strong recommendation for or against" is defined as "Desirable consequences CLEARLY OUTWEIGH the undesirable consequences in most settings (or vice versa)," with patient interpretation that "Most individuals in this situation would want the recommended course of action, and only a small proportion would not," and provider interpretation that "Most individuals should follow the recommended course of action."
+"2.
+Conditional recommendation for or against" is defined as "Desirable consequences PROBABLY OUTWEIGH undesirable consequences in most settings (or vice versa)," with patient interpretation that "The majority of individuals in this situation would want the suggested course of action, but many would not," provider guidance that "Clinicians should recognize that different choices will be appropriate for each individual," and policy interpretation that "Policy-making will require substantial debate and involvement of various stakeholders."

 ---